13 Common Pool Care Mistakes and How to Avoid Them

 One common pool maintenance mistake is not running the pool filter for enough time.

-Your pool filter plays a crucial role in keeping your pool water clean and clear.
+Your pool filter is crucial in keeping your pool water clean and clear.
 Running the filter for too short a duration can result in cloudy or polluted water.

-Aim to run your pool filter for at least 8-10 hours each day to avoid this.
-This will help maintain proper water circulation and remove contaminants effectively.
+To avoid this, aim to run your pool filter for at least 8-10 hours each day.
+This will help maintain proper water circulation and effectively remove contaminants.

 2. Neglecting Pool Cleaning